Chadwick School: Chadwick International

 On January 13, 2010, the school announced that it would be administering and integrating a sister school in South Korea.
 Chadwick was the third school chosen to administrate the new school after a deal with Vancouver International Primary and Secondary School fell through.
 Prior to that, the International School Service had submitted plans to run the school but withdrew them.
 Later in the process, the school's opening was delayed by Chadwick administrators when they failed to submit paperwork on time.

 The school is located in the Songdo International City, a city renowned for its efforts to "go green" and is administratively a near replica of Chadwick School in Palos Verdes.
 Headmaster Ted Hill has stated that the sister school will remain in contact with the originating school through the use of Telepresence equipment supplied by Cisco.

 The school opened on September 6, 2010, and completed its first year in June 2011.
 As of the 2013-14 school year, Chadwick International enrolled 780 students in grades pre-K through 10.
 Eleventh grade was added in September 2014, and the school graduated its first class in 2015-16.
 There are now frequent exchanges and visits between the two Chadwick campuses.

-Study abroad

-In addition to sending students to Chadwick International, Chadwick frequently exchanges students with other schools that participate in the Round Square program.
-Chadwick students also travel to other schools through additional programs such as ones through the Community Service program.